Credit Counseling Could Help You Live Debt-Free!

 Because bankruptcy filers must first see an approved credit counselor before filing, it is best to meet with the credit counselor early to explore options.
 Most credit counseling agencies charge a small fee for their bankruptcy certificate services, although they must provide the service regardless of the consumer’s ability to pay.

-The largest portion of clients meeting with a credit counselor recognize how greatly they will benefit from a debt management plan.
+The largest portion of clients meeting with a credit counselor recognizes how greatly they will benefit from a debt management plan.
 The counselor shows them how long it will take to repay their current days at minimum payments (usually 15 to 25 years) and how much it will cost given their current interest charges and associated fees.

 Next, the counselor explains the savings a debt management plan can offer at lower interest rates.
 The comparison should include any fees the credit counseling agency will charge.
 Typically, a debt management plan compares extremely favorably with current repayment options because of the lower interest rates.

-If, at this point, you choose to enroll in a debt management plan, there is usually a one-time enrollment fee.
+If at this point, you choose to enroll in a debt management plan, there is usually a one-time enrollment fee.
 This fee covers a small portion of the expenses the agency incurs over the next 30 to 90 days as it works with your creditors to arrange a new agreement for your repayment.
 The counselor will also encourage you to make your next monthly payment at this time.
 Be wary of any agency that tells you to stop paying your creditors, since this is a sign of debt settlement or, worse, a scam.

 If you enroll in a debt management plan, you will have just one monthly payment, rather than having to set up or send multiple payments.
 The credit counseling agency will likely encourage you to use a direct debit payment (ACH) so that the payment is automatically made from your checking or savings account each month.
 Having a blank or voided check with you during your counseling session, or making it available to the credit counseling agency, will be necessary to enroll in this form of payment.
 Typically, you can choose from four or five different dates during the month to make the payment.